 In order to protect your privacy, we request that you only notify the school nurses and/or the divisional director when your daughter has a presumed exposure or will be tested for COVID.
 Our school nurses will guide you through the process for testing, quarantine, and contact tracing based on VDH recommendations.

 Yes.
 If a student or faculty/staff member tests positive and has been on campus during the infectious window, we will conduct contact tracing, supported by the VDH, to identify which individuals (students and/or employees) have a KNOWN EXPOSURE and which individuals have NO KNOWN EXPOSURE, our Health Team will share the following notifications:

 • KNOWN EXPOSURE Notification will be sent to the parents of girls who were in close contact with a confirmed positive COVID case.
 Just because your daughter was in a class with a confirmed COVID case does not automatically mean she has known exposure.
 There is a complex set of guidelines from the VDH that we review on a case-by-case basis to determine exposure levels.

 • NO KNOWN EXPOSURE Notification will be sent to all parents in that grade level to advise that there is a confirmed case in your daughter's grade level.
-If we have a confirmed positive COVID case in the Upper School, we will go beyond grade-level notification and notify the entire Upper School.
+If we have a confirmed positive COVID case in the Upper School, we will notify the entire Upper School.
 No action will be needed as this notification is an informational message only. • If a person tests positive during quarantine, the School will not notify families as there is no exposure.